shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 1. Text with background color/image - ensure the copy (text color) has good contrast and is legible.
 Included with Chrome Dev Tools is an Audit panel.
 Run an Audit on the page and determine if the text color has appropriate contrast.
 More information: https://developer.chrome.com/docs/devtools/accessibility/reference/

+Once you complete this part, push your project to GitHub.

 ## Coffee Houses Text and Background Colors
 **This is an optional challenge**

 Review your background color/image and ensure the copy (text color) has good contrast and is legible.
-Research and then employ the Chrome Dev Tools to inspect your color choices.
+Use the Chrome Dev Tools to inspect your color choices.
+Research the AA and AAA rating and make adjustments to your project.

 ![dev tools](./images/devtools-contrast.png)